USS Theodore Roosevelt Refuels USS Mobile in Pacific Ocean

 |0

-This work, USS Theodore Roosevelt Refuels USS Mobile in Pacific Ocean [Image 17 of 17], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt Refuels USS Mobile in Pacific Ocean [Image 17 of 17], by SN Ryan Holloway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.